Senate Award for Excellence in Teaching

 - a summary statement, not to exceed two pages, describing how the nominee satisfies the selection criteria;

-- documentary evidence which demonstrate entitlement to the award; (e.g. student, Dean and peer evaluations or other qualitative and qualitative evidence as deemed appropriate by the nominee.)
+- documentary evidence which demonstrates merit (e.g. student, Dean and peer evaluations or other qualitative and quantitative evidence as deemed appropriate by the nominee);

 - at least three, but no more than five, one or two-page letters from colleagues and/or former students supporting the nomination.

-- The Faculty Advisory Committee will forward the completed dossier to the Office of the Vice-President (Academic & Provost) by February 1st.
+If there is a nominee, the Faculty Advisory Committee shall forward the completed dossier to the CTLT Advisory Committee by way of the Office of the Provost and Vice-President (Academic) by February 1st.

-Note: Members of the Faculty Advisory Committee may not serve on the Senate Selection Committee.
+Note: Members of the Faculty Advisory Committee may not serve on the Selection Committee.

 The Committee shall review the nominations forwarded by the Faculty Advisory Committees and, by applying the criteria to the information submitted for each nominee, may recommend one candidate.
 With the consent of the nominee, the Committee may choose to carry forward a nominee to the next competition.
 The recommendation to Senate is to be forwarded to the Senate Executive Committee by March 1st.